Insider Buying: CEO Todd Schwa - GuruFocus.com

-On May 31, 2023, CEO and 10% Owner Todd Schwartz purchased 11,033 shares of OppFi Inc (OPFI, Financial), a leading financial technology platform that powers banks to help the everyday consumer gain access to credit.
-This recent acquisition brings Schwartz's total holdings in the company to 379,042 shares, with no shares sold in the past year.
+On June 6, 2023, CEO and 10% Owner Todd Schwartz bought 12,690 shares of OppFi Inc (OPFI, Financial), a leading financial technology platform that powers banks to help the everyday consumer gain access to credit.
+This recent purchase is part of a series of insider transactions that have taken place over the past year.

 Who is Todd Schwartz?

 Todd Schwartz is the CEO and a 10% owner of OppFi Inc. He has been instrumental in the company's growth and success, leading the organization through various strategic initiatives and partnerships.
-With a strong background in finance and technology, Schwartz has been able to leverage his expertise to drive innovation and expand OppFi's reach in the financial services industry.
+With a strong background in finance and technology, Schwartz has been able to leverage his expertise to drive OppFi's mission of providing accessible and affordable financial products to consumers who are underserved by traditional banking institutions.

-OppFi Inc is a financial technology platform that partners with banks to provide credit access to the everyday consumer.
-The company's mission is to help consumers who are turned away by traditional financial institutions due to their credit scores.
-Through its innovative technology and data-driven approach, OppFi offers personalized loan products and financial education resources to empower consumers to improve their financial health.
+OppFi Inc is a financial technology company that partners with banks to provide credit access to consumers who are not well-served by traditional banking institutions.
+The company's platform uses advanced algorithms and data analytics to assess the creditworthiness of applicants, enabling them to offer loans to individuals with less-than-perfect credit scores.
+OppFi's innovative approach to lending has helped millions of consumers gain access to affordable credit, improving their financial health and overall well-being.

-Over the past year, Todd Schwartz has purchased a total of 379,042 shares of OppFi Inc, with no shares sold.
-This demonstrates a strong vote of confidence in the company's future prospects and growth potential.
-Additionally, the insider transaction history for OppFi Inc shows a total of 71 insider buys and 5 insider sells over the past year.
-This trend suggests that insiders are bullish on the company's stock and believe in its long-term value.
+Over the past year, Todd Schwartz has purchased a total of 351,196 shares and has not sold any shares.
+This indicates a strong belief in the company's future prospects and potential for growth.
+The insider transaction history for OppFi Inc shows a total of 69 insider buys and 5 insider sells over the past year.

+The stock price of OppFi Inc has experienced fluctuations over the past year, but the overall trend of insider buying suggests that insiders believe the company's stock is undervalued and has the potential for growth.
+On the day of Todd Schwartz's recent purchase, shares of OppFi Inc were trading at $2.06 apiece, giving the stock a market cap of $33.4 million.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.